 First of all, this article doesn’t aim to be a comprehensive overview either of the Sketch nor of Figma.
-There is plenty of articles on the internet that do it great.
+There is plenty of articles on the internet that does it great.
 We just want to consider important points of our workflow in UKAD.

 Starting with New Tools

 Sketch was the first tool we started replacing Adobe products with.
 Currently, Sketch is the industry standard and still dominates the market.
 It took some time to get used to the Sketch, but an increase in the work speed was significant.
 This year we have tried using Figma since we heard a lot of promising comments about it.
 Adaptation time to Figma after Sketch was almost invisible.

 If to look at the workflow and environment required to the tools – it’s a bit different.

 Utilizing Sketch requires a desktop application installed exclusively on a Mac OS system.
 To truly harness its potential, integrating plugins is strongly recommended.
 These plugins play a pivotal role in unlocking Sketch's full capabilities.
 A design journey without them may not reveal Sketch's true power.
 When the time comes to share your designs with colleagues or clients, a supplementary step is introduced.
 You must export mockups to separate tools like Zeplin, InVision, Marvel, Avocode, or rely on compatible plugins for the task.